tinyheero/survutils/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/survutils)](http://cran.r-project.org/package=survutils)

 An R package for Survival Analysis.
+This package mainly serves as a wrapper around various survival analysis functions (e.g. `coxph`) to provide a more inituitive interface.
+It has the following features:

+* Run univariate or multivariate cox regression (`get_cox_res`)
+* Generate C-statistics (`get_c_stat`)

 # How to Install